 To perform a silent installation, which is sometimes referred to as an unattended installation, you must create a response file that contains information about how you want the product installed.
 You include this response file in a command-line option to perform the silent installation.

-You must be logged in as root user to run installation applications.
 Make sure that your system is ready for installation, see Chapter 1, "Preparing to install Informix and client products," on page 1-1 for more information.

 To deploy IBM Informix and client products in multiple directories: